FAIR BOOK

 Future Farmer of the Year Award

-The girl, age 13 and under, receiving the most points in Junior Classes 26 - 33 (including crafts, vegetables, baking, flowers and photography) will receive the annual Future Female Farmer of the Year Award of $10.
+The exhibitor, age 13 and under, accumulating the highest total points in Junior Classes 28–35 (including crafts, vegetables, baking, flowers, and photography) shall be awarded the title of Future Farmer of the Year Champion and receive a prize of $10.

 Prize money donated by Zion Friendship Group.